Configurable Network Computing: Multi-foundation capability

 Another strength of JD Edwards is its multi-foundation architecture.
-This means that one can create separate instances of JDE on different Tools Releases and isolate these releases from each other.
-This is done by creating a separate set of system folders for the other foundation.
+This means one can create separate instances of JDE on different Tools Releases and isolate these releases from each other.
+This is achieved by creating a separate set of system folders for the other foundation.
 In the main configuration file of the applications or enterprise server, JDE.ini, the incoming and outgoing ports are changed to a different one than the other foundation, so if one foundation had port 6015, then the alternate could use 6016.
 Also, the client-side tools release folder is installed on the deployment server and the system administrator uses the JDE Planner or installation environment to define another foundation.
 Subsequent full packages can then be pointed to using this different foundation.

 Weaknesses in the CNC architecture

 Specifications file corruption with JDE Applications up to 8.12

 Until the advent of EnterpriseOne applications version, 8.12 running on tools release/service pack 8.96, by far the most vulnerable aspect of the CNC technology was that proprietary object specifications had to be copied from the full client up to the applications server in order for a JDE user's data selection and processing options to be run as requested on the server.
 If those proprietary specifications became corrupted, the batch application object, in turn, on the applications server could become corrupted.
 A rebuild and redeploy of the object was the only fix.
 Likewise, if there is some intervening process that corrupts object specifications as they come down to the client PC, the related object could become corrupted and no longer function correctly.
 Since applications upgrade E812 and Tools Release or systems or foundational service pack, the proprietary specifications have been replaced with XML-based object properties which have proven to be more stable and less prone to corruption.
 In the fall of 2008, Oracle brought out the E900 applications release and by the fall of 2010, the tools release was up to 8.98.3.3.
 E900 Update 1, or E901 is the latest release as of fall 2010.